raspberrypilearning/3D-scene/en/step_7.md

 ---

-Sometimes it's useful to use operators (+, -, * or /) with variables to calculate different numbers.
+Sometimes it's useful to use operators (+, -, x or ÷) with variables to calculate different numbers.

 **Space size and distance**: [See inside](https://scratch.mit.edu/projects/450249059/editor){:target="_blank"}